Mobile App Download and Usage Statistics (2020)

 Well, the users aren’t the same.
 If you compare Apple and Android users, you’ll learn that they behave differently.

-For starters, let’s look at the way people spend money using their devices.
+For starters, let’s look at the way consumers spend money using their devices.

 In 2017, 85% of global smartphone sales were for Android devices.
 Apple accounted for just 14% of those sales.

-However, even with a smaller market share, Apple users still spend more money.
+However, even with a smaller mobile app market share, Apple users still spend more money.

 Mobile app usage by age